OscarDS/pymemdyn/manual/pymemdyn-manual.md

-of the problem, and the influence of different non-protein elements in receptor dynamics such as the orthosteric (primary) ligand, allosteric modulator, or even specific cholesterol, lipid, water or ion molecules are key for a more comprehensive characterization of GPCR’s.
+of the problem, and the influence of different non-protein elements in receptor dynamics such as the orthosteric (primary) ligand, allosteric modulator, or even specific cholesterol, lipid, water or ion molecules are key for a more comprehensive characterization of GPCRs.
-**PyMemDyn** can explicitly handle these elements allowing a broader audience in the field of GPCR’s to use molecular dynamics simulations.
+**PyMemDyn** can explicitly handle these elements allowing a broader audience in the field of GPCRs to use molecular dynamics simulations.
-These molecules should be uploaded in the same way they’re present in the original PDB file of the receptor, so they are properly integrated into the membrane insertion protocol described above, together with force-field associated files (which can be either generated with
+These molecules should be uploaded in the same way theyâ€™re present in the original PDB file of the receptor, so they are properly integrated into the membrane insertion protocol described above, together with force-field associated files (which can be either generated with